 So, that was like the initial experience.
 Then, okay, we kind of got it diagnosed.
 I was living in New York City, at the time.
 I wanted to come to Boston and get a second opinion.
 So, I was being treated at NYU going to another large hospital, mass general hospital.
 And just being able to take my images, that I’ve taken in NYU, to MGH was an ordeal.
 I had to literally go and tell them, “I’m gonna pick them up tomorrow.
 It’s my right, as a patient, to have them.
 Give them to me,” and then show up the next day at MGH.

 And then, the last chapter, just to keep this to 2 minutes, I had the major operation done and then, you know, I started getting healthcare bills.
 A major payer, Blue Cross, Blue Shield.
 And I’m receiving these bills, mind you, I was actually in charge of market access at the large pharma, professionally.
 So, payers were my customers.
 But I received the bill for the first time as a patient, I literally could not read it.
-I did not know if I owned the insurance $40,000.
+I did not know if I owed the insurance $40,000.
 So, all this to say that this experience actually opened my eyes to realizing that actually patients, that alone patients going through a serious disease such as cancer, are extremely overwhelmed.
 And today, there is no solution that is trying to help them really navigate through their care.

 Michael: With breast cancer being such a common thing, a common disease kind of like in the overall landscape of things, like I think that a lot of us that are listening or participating today have somebody that we know that’s gone through that scenario.
 And I think that almost every one of us can identify with that same feeling of just not knowing what to do, so, many points of just being completely overwhelmed from everything that you mentioned.
 And I wish that, you know, your experience was more of an outlier than the norm, but we do hear that being the norm for so many people.
 Can you tell us a little bit more…like you get these different points, and you talked about several different points where you’re kind of feeling overwhelmed and feeling kind of lost in the system, so to speak, like how is it that Outcomes4Me helps people in that space?